 I've practiced 5 personal “rules” for healthier skin for the past 20 years, and today I want to share my favorite skin care tips with you.
 Hopefully you'll implement some or all of them for yourself!
 You can begin these tips at any age to help improve your skin's appearance and prevent further damage, but earlier is always better.

-I was quite the sun-worshipper when I was younger!
-I even had a job working in a tanning bed. (#regrets) Luckily, I got my act together pretty quickly and started looking out for my skin.
-Developing skin cancer in my early 20s was a big wake up call!
+I was quite the sun-worshipper when I was younger, and I even had a job working in a tanning bed.
+Luckily, I got my act together pretty quickly and started looking out for my skin in my mid-20s.
+Developing skin cancer at 24 was a huge wake up call!

 Trust me, it's much better to have healthy skin throughout your lifetime than to have bronzed skin when you're young, then pay the price with premature wrinkling, age spots, and skin cancer for the majority of your life.